hkm/routerpwn.com/README.md

 ## Usage
 * As simple as choosing a exploit and clicking on it!
+* More information about the exploit is available clicking on "[+]"
-* If you want to change the IP address for the vulnerable device to attack click on "[+]" in the exploit you want to use
+* If you want to change the IP address for the vulnerable device to attack click on "[SET IP]" in the exploit you want to use

 ## Demos